Sepsis Compensation Claims

 Helping you get answers after a missed or late sepsis diagnosis

-If you’ve been affected by sepsis, or a family member has, it’s natural to want to know what went wrong, particularly when it leads to permanent damage or bereavement.
+If you or a loved one has been affected by sepsis, it’s natural to want to know what went wrong, particularly when it leads to permanent damage or bereavement.

 Too often though, doctors and hospital trusts are reluctant to answer tough questions from patients and family members.

-This is where our medical negligence solicitors can make a difference.
+This is where our specialist sepsis negligence solicitors can make a difference.
 We can help you to hold medical professionals to account, get the answers you want and recover the compensation you need to fund rehabilitation and care.

-Our medical negligence team has proven success in sepsis compensation claims and we are proud of our band 1 ranking by Chambers and Partners UK for our medical negligence practice.
+Barcan+Kirby’s medical negligence team has proven success in sepsis compensation claims.
+We are proud of our band 1 ranking by Chambers and Partners UK for our medical negligence practice.

 Our medical negligence team is also one of only four medical negligence departments in the South West region to receive a top tier ranking from Legal 500.